New group formed to help Tennessee with flood readiness

 McCaleb said some residents have asked about additional housing support from FEMA, and the agency said it was performing an assessment to determine the need for more direct aid.
 Individuals have until Oct.
 25 to apply for assistance and can do so online or in person at the multiagency resource center in Waverly.

 The American Red Cross has been putting unhoused people in hotel rooms and donating medical supplies, food, clothing and other items to help flood victims get back on their feet.
-A Red Cross representative said the organization has covered more than 1,800 overnight stays in emergency or hotel lodging, donated more than 22,000 meals and snacks and mobilized more than 200 volunteers to help with relief efforts both in-person and virtually.
+A Red Cross representative said the organization has covered more than 1,800 overnight stays in emergency or hotel lodging, donated more than 22,000 meals and snacks, and mobilized more than 200 volunteers to help with relief efforts both in-person and virtually.

 More coordination between all flood response and readiness groups could be helpful, said Grey Collier, a spokeswoman for the Humphreys County Emergency Management Agency.
-Collier said there is a huge cleanup effort underway in Waverly, and that she has worked with agencies she'd never heard of before.
-Collier said she wishes it were easier to know what resources are available, and who is working on what issues.
+Collier said that there is a huge cleanup effort underway in Waverly and that she has worked with agencies she had never heard of before.
+Collier said she wishes it were easier to know what resources are available and who is working on what issues.

-She said Waverly has managed to get multiple groups under one roof and to coordinate to help residents, but that it should be easier to manage.
+She said Waverly has managed to get multiple groups under one roof and coordinate to help residents, but it should be easier to manage.

 "It's a shame that you don't have that from the get-go," Collier said.
 "It would be nice to have a platform in place where you can research all this.
 But of course until you need it, you don't know."